 Making your annual declaration

-You must make the following annual declaration when you renew your practicing certificate: “I have reflected on my practice and addressed any identified learning and development needs.”
+As part of practising certificate renewals, the SRA will ask you to make the following annual declaration: "I have reflected on my practice and addressed any identified learning and development needs."

 You can sign the annual declaration form even if you haven’t addressed all of the learning needs you identified.